 Whalecraft

-The term whalecraft encompasses all those tools used for taking whales and processing blubber into whale oil through the nineteenth century.
-Included are the whaling implements employed by hand on wooden hull sail-powered whaling vessels around the world.
-The last whaling voyage in the United States was by the whaling schooner John R. Manta in 1925.
-That voyage marked the end of the hand harpoon and whalecraft as presented here.
+The term "whalecraft" refers to the various tools and instruments used during the nineteenth century for hunting whales and processing blubber into whale oil.
+These tools were primarily used by hand on wooden, sail-powered whaling ships that roamed the seas globally.
+The final whaling expedition in the United States was undertaken by the whaling schooner John R. Manta in 1925, marking the end of the era of hand-harpoon whaling and traditional whalecraft as detailed here.

 Basic harpoons